 Finally, the great news is a sequel is set for release on 11th February 2020.
 It’ll launch on the Xbox One and Steam.

-It looks absolutely incredible ad Gareth Coker is back with a new soundtrack.
+It looks absolutely incredible and Gareth Coker is back with a new soundtrack.
+So, Ori and the Will of the Wisps is one to watch.

 Based on its predecessor, we expect a brutally tough platformer that also delivers big time on a gameplay front.